You might be curious if Spam fits into a keto diet.1

 Therefore, spam should only be consumed on dirty keto because of the sugar, but we’ll inspect just how much sugar is in it, and it’s overall glycemic index so you can decide for yourself.

-At first glance of the nutritional facts, it’s clear to see the answer is Spam keto is a yes due to its low carb count but it is essential to look beyond that to the ingredients label when deciding whether to include Spam in a keto meal plan.
+At first glance, the nutritional facts show that Spam is keto-friendly due to its low carb count.
+However, it’s essential to look beyond that and check the ingredients label when deciding whether to include Spam in a keto meal plan.

-A typical keto diet plan is focused on limiting carbs to between 20 and 50 grams a day.2 But a keto diet can be broken into two sections, dirty and clean keto.
+A typical keto diet plan is focused on limiting carbs to between 20 and 50 grams a day.4 But a keto diet can be broken into two sections, dirty and clean keto.

 With dirty keto, the focus is solely on the carb content of the food items, meaning foods that are processed, have preservatives, or other additives would fit into a dirty keto diet plan because of the low-carb nature.
 It’s also possible someone following a dirty keto meal plan may experience the frustration of being in ketosis and still not losing weight.